rphl-a/linkednotes/content/01 - By Profession/PH LECPA/LECPA06 - TAX/Tax Remedies (Initial Synthesis).md

 - If the taxpayer requests for reinvestigation;
 - If it is for the purposes of verifying of withholding tax obligations[^5] or capital gains tax;[^6]
 - If it is exercised for the purposes of the Commissioner’s power to obtain information from third parties in order to corroborate the tax due of another person.
 This power of the Commissioner allows them to issue the following summons:
-	- *[[./Subpoena duces tecum|Subpoena duces tecum]]* - to compel the procurement of documents.
+	- *[[Subpoena duces tecum|Subpoena duces tecum]]* - to compel the procurement of documents.
 Non-compliance to this subpoena may result to penalties and judicial recourse.
-	- *[[./Subpoena ad testificandum|Subpoena ad testificandum]]* - to summon a taxpayer to provide testimony over a case.
+	- *[[Subpoena ad testificandum|Subpoena ad testificandum]]* - to summon a taxpayer to provide testimony over a case.

 Alternatively, a [[Tax Verification Notice|Tax Verification Notice]] may be issued, which has a similar effect to that of a Letter of Authority, but is generally used for one-time transactions (such as Tax arising from an Estate or Donation).

 > [!hint]- Letter Notice
-> A [[./Letter Notice|Letter Notice]] *may* also be given by the Bureau of Internal Revenue prior to the issuance of a letter of authority, notifying the taxpayer that significant discrepancies exist in their system and to those filed by the taxpayer.
+> A [[Letter Notice|Letter Notice]] *may* also be given by the Bureau of Internal Revenue prior to the issuance of a letter of authority, notifying the taxpayer that significant discrepancies exist in their system and to those filed by the taxpayer.
 Note that a Letter Notice is usually given ***before*** a Letter of Authority.
 >
-> Note, also, that a Letter Notice is different to that of a [[./Notice of Discrepancy|Notice of Discrepancy]].
+> Note, also, that a Letter Notice is different to that of a [[Notice of Discrepancy|Notice of Discrepancy]].
 A notice of discrepancy notifies the taxpayer that, *as a result of tax audit*, discrepancies were found by the BIR.
 A Letter Notice merely informs that discrepancies exist *on BIR’s system* without conducting a tax audit on the books of the taxpayer.

 #### Notice of Discrepancy[^7]
 The BIR will then issue a Notice of Discrepancy to a taxpayer with deficient tax paid.
 A Notice of Discrepancy informs the taxpayer that *as a result of tax audit*, discrepancies exist between the tax paid by the taxpayer and the computed tax due by the BIR.